Three Proper Ways of Effectively Capturing Customer Email Addresses

 Curious about how capturing customer email addresses and how using email marketing can boost your business’s conversion rate?
 Getting your lead’s email address is one of the major problems of using email marketing, why some people resort to buying email contact leads.
 Because some businesses don’t know where to start with email capturing.
 How do you start collecting your customers’ email addresses?

 Starting Your Business Venture With Email

 Once you have collected and made a database of your customers’ email addresses, you can observe your customer’s behaviour towards your brand.
-It’s a tedious process to collect email addresses and use an email collection software or a CRM software, like Infusionsoft, to store and create your customer’s data easily.
+It’s a tedious process to collect email addresses and use an email collection software or a CRM software, like Infusionsoft by Keap, to store and create your customer’s data easily.
 You easily measure the intent and track your customers’ journey.
 But, how do you easily collect email addresses without breaking any sweat?